NiklasGol/CrackDetection/README.md

 following results:
 ![alt text](./examples/sw.gif)

-The higher the number related color in the overlay the closer is that area to a crack.
+The higher the number related to the color in the overlay, the closer is that area to a crack.

-In order to visualize the most important pixels for the decision process of the network two gradient-based explainability methods implemented.
+In order to visualize the most important pixels for the decision process of the network two gradient-based explainability methods are implemented.
 The left heatmap is created by the vanilla gradient method and the right by the guided backpropagation method:

 ![alt text](./examples/saliency.gif)